BOOST YOUR CONFIDENCE BY SMOOTHING OUT YOUR SCARS

 - Step 1—Anesthesia: Medications will be administered for your comfort during the surgical procedures and may involve local anesthesia, intravenous (IV) sedation, or general anesthesia, depending upon the type and complexity of the surgery you are having.

-- Step 2—Surface/Topical/Injectable Treatments: Some scars can be treated with one or more less invasive techniques, such as:
+- Step 2—Surface/Topical/Injectable Treatments: Some scars can be treated with one or more less invasive techniques.

 Following your scar revision procedure, bandages or dressings will be applied to keep the treatment site clean, and you will be given specific instructions that will include how to care for yourself after your procedure, the medications to apply or take orally to aid in healing and reduce the risk of infection, and when to follow-up with Dr. Gabbay.
 Following all of the instructions is key to the success of your surgery, and it is important that the surgical incisions are not subjected to excessive force, abrasion, or motion during the healing process.